sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/methods_review.md

 # Methods for analyzing population structure

 ## distance-based approaches
-**1. Weir and Cockerham’s Fst.
-This is widely used.**
+**1. Weir and Cockerham’s Fst. (widely used)**

 Weir, Bruce S., and C. Clark Cockerham.
 "Estimating F-statistics for the analysis of population structure." evolution (1984): 1358-1370.

 **2. Analysis of molecular variance.
-This is originally developed on mitochondrial DNA sequences, but Arlequin program has implemented the method for genotypic data.
-This is widely used.**
+This is originally developed on mitochondrial DNA sequences, but Arlequin program has implemented the method for genotypic data. (widely used)**

 Excoffier, Laurent, Peter E. Smouse, and Joseph M. Quattro.
 "Analysis of molecular variance inferred from metric distances among DNA haplotypes: application to human mitochondrial DNA restriction data."
 Genetics 131.2 (1992): 479-491.